ADVERTISEMENT

 1. What is Virtual Robot Testing?

-Virtual Robot Testing involves testing a robot’s control software within a simulated “digital twin” of the robot and its workspace to confirm how the robot will behave before running the code on the physical device.
+Virtual Robot Testing is a process that tests the robot’s control system using a virtual simulation of the robot and its operating environment, ensuring the robot behaves as desired before executing the control code on the robot.

 2. How does a Digital Twin differ from a 3D Model?